TanYuXuan812/INF2003-Database-System/README.md

 ## Acknowledgments

-- MovieLens Dataset
+- The Movies Dataset
-- TMDB (The Movie Database) for movie metadata
+- TMDB (The Movie Database) API
-- SIT School of Computing